 A few of the chemical properties of metals are listed below.

 Metals are ductile, malleable

 Metals forms an alloy with other metals or non-metals

 More metals produce the metal oxide, and highly reactive metals react violently by burning in the oxygen of the air

 Metals like sodium, potassium are stored in oil as they react with air in seconds and are highly reactive

-Less reactive metals like silver, gold, platinum, and more do not tarnish easily.
+Less reactive metals like silver, gold, platinum and more do not tarnish easily.
 They stay lustrous and shiny.

 Non-metals do not hold the characteristics of metals; it means they are not hard, shiny, fusible, malleable, ductile, and so on.
 Many materials like Sulphur, coal are too soft and dull in appearance.
 They can be broken down into very fine thin powdery mass when tapped with a hammer.
 They are neither sonorous nor very poor conductors of heat and electricity.
-Non-metals examples are oxygen, carbon, Sulphur, and more.
+Non-metal examples are oxygen, carbon, Sulphur, and more.